 “But outside of that, I feel people choose to do it for the wrong reasons.”

 He also said some OAD farmers get another job off-farm, to supplement their income.

 “To me, that’s counterproductive.
 They are farming below their herd’s potential, and now they are working off-farm and rushing from one job to another.
 So, they are half-doing two jobs.”

 Rensinus said there is, however, another way.

-“Everyone’s situation is different, and there are different solutions out there which many people may not be aware of.
+“Everyone’s situation is different, and there are different solutions out there that many people may not be aware of.

 “They are based around cow care and farming profitability – the things that make farming fun – and put you in the driver’s seat.
 I’d urge anyone with questions to contact us.”

-* MilkMaP focusses on “Milk”, “Management”, and “Profitability”, by analysing key performance indicators, the cost structure of the business and the impact of any proposed feeding/stocking rate changes.
+* MilkMaP focuses on “Milk”, “Management”, and “Profitability”, by analysing key performance indicators, the cost structure of the business, and the impact of any proposed feeding/stocking rate changes.